GDPR and Using the Salesforce Individual Object

 • Apex

-• Rollup Helper - freemium AppExchange app by Passage Technology
+• Rollup Helper Freemium AppExchange app by Passage Technology

 • Declarative solution that can bulk update records in batch via a lookup relationship, and automatically keep them up to date in real-time as new records are created or customer’s preferences change.